 Starring: Heart Evangelista, Richard Gutierrez

->

-> A largely forgettable adaptation of the hugely successful Korean drama and one of the most popular to have aired in the Philippines.
-Many criticized the casting of Richard Gutierrez and the writing turned overly fluffy and was devoid of any of the charm of the original.
+A largely forgettable adaptation of the hugely successful Korean drama and one of the most popular to have aired in the Philippines.
+Heart Evangelista was perfectly cast as the Filipina Jessie, matching Song Hye Kyo’s great and endearing performance in the original.
+However, even her valiant effort couldn’t counter the miscast Richard Gutierrez who lacked the charisma Rain undeniably had in the original.
+Add to that the writing turned overly fluffy and was devoid of any of the charm of the original.

->

-> February 15, 2010 – August 13, 2010
+February 15, 2010 – August 13, 2010

 Starring: Angelica Panganiban, Diether Ocampo, Shaina Magdayao, Jake Cuenca